unshiftio/requests/README.md

 - `end` Done with requesting the URL.
 An error argument can be supplied if the connection was closed due to an error.
 - `before` Emitted before we send the actual request.
+- `send` Emitted after we've succesfully started the sending of the data.

 ### requests#destroy